Systematic Generalisation through Task Temporal Logic and Deep Reinforcement Learning: Translating TTL into LTL

 \subsection{Complex instructions}

 Table \ref{table:ComplexInst} contains the five complex instructions that we use to test our agent.
-They include the two hardest interleaving specifications from \cite{toro2018teaching}.
+The first two are the hardest specifications from \cite{andreas2017modular, toro2018teaching}.
 The three additional instructions were defined by aiming for combinations of negated tasks and inclusive/exclusive non-deterministic choices with non-atomic components together with sequential instances.
 We recall that operator $\cap$ can be defined in terms of sequential composition $;$ and non-deterministic choice $\cup$.
+In this section we include the pseudo-code of the of the symbolic module, whose procedures are explained in Sec.~\ref{subsec:Smodule} of the main text.